 - All over the document.
 If everything is highlighted, then the color loses its purpose.

 Bonus Tool: Compare and Combine Versions

 To do this, click the “Compare” button and choose “Compare Versions” from the drop-down menu.
-You will then be prompted to select the two different version of the document.
+You will then be prompted to select the two different versions of the document.

-Once you’ve done so, a new document will appear with all differences noted.
+Once you’ve done so, a new document will appear with all the differences noted.

 If you want to combine two versions, just choose the “Combine Versions” option instead.
 You’ll get the same prompt to select two documents.
 However, this time the different changes will be consolidated in an easier to edit fashion.